 Arious said nothing initially.
 He realized that found him, but how?
 There were cameras, but his face had been hidden by his cap.

 “I rarely take the train.
-I usually ride on my bike or skateboard.”
+I usually ride my bike or skateboard.”

 Judi realized that he was intentionally avoiding her question.
 Gavin found the entire situation comical.
-To break the tension as he was use to doing, he playfully asked Arious “You don’t speak Chinese do you?”
+To break the tension as he was use to, he playfully asked Arious “You don’t speak Chinese do you?”